Alttaf/instagram-scraper/README.md

+CURRENTLY BROKEN
+Instagram have changed their public api to ask for a captcha this may be the final curtain....

 #instagram-scraper

 This is an instagram scraper that does not require you to enter an api credentials.
 WARNING MAY BREAK AT ANY TIME